 Using Old or Existing remote

-You can also do the pairing with an already set up Roku device.
-In this case, you can use an existing Roku remote to navigate to Settings or you can use the Roku Mobile App if it was already set that up with your Roku device.
+You can also do the pairing with an already set-up Roku device.
+In this case, you can use an existing Roku remote to navigate to Settings or you can use the Roku Mobile App if it was already set up with your Roku device.
 With your old or existing remote, press the Home key, then go to Settings on the Roku TV > Remotes & devices > Setup a new device > Remote.
-Make sure your remote has batteries that are working and then press Continue.
+Make sure your remote’s batteries are charged and are working and then press Continue.

 And that’s basically it!
 That is how you reset your Roku remote and pair it with your Roku TV or TV stick.
 Was this helpful?
 We’d love to hear from you so drop a comment below with your experience.